 The platform offers data on 286 million contacts and 14.5 million companies.
 Even job data is available through Slintel to help further narrow down prospects.

 People Data Labs

-People Data Labs provides a multitude of B2B data, with:
+People Data Labs provides a multitude of B2B data as a popular B2B data provider, with:

 - 3-billion-person profiles